T-NOVA/TeNOR/service-mapper/README.md

 ### Requirements

-This code has been tested on Ruby 2.1.
+This code has been tested with Ruby 2.1 on Ubuntu 14.04 LTS.
 Additional include files for the mapper binary application are included in bin/include/ directory.
 This package requires GLPK libraries! ( http://www.gnu.org/software/glpk/ )
 This package uses jsoncons library ( http://github.com/danielaparker/jsoncons ) redistributed under the Boost license.